TF-Hafnium/hafnium/docs/secure-partition-manager/ffa-manifest-binding.rst

    - This field is deprecated in favor of ns-interrupts-action field in the FF-A v1.1 EAC0 spec.

+- managed-exit-virq
+   - value type: <empty>
+   - Indicates if the partition needs managed exit, if supported, to be signaled through vFIQ signal.

 - ns-interrupts-action [mandatory]
    - value type: <u32>
    - Specifies the action that the SPMC must take in response to a Non-secure